Solutions-Nitriques/anti_brute_force/README.md

 track 127.0.0.1 (or your proxy's IP) as remote address, simply because PHP doesn't see anything else in `$_SERVER['REMOTE_ADDR']`.
 In order to fix this, please set the 'remote-addr-key' setting to the field set by your proxy in order to let ABF access the real user IP.
+You can also set this value in Symphony's settings backend page.

 Most proxies will set the 'HTTP_X_FORWARDED_FOR' field with the respective user's IP but some other provider (such as CloudFlare) will create a custom field.
 Your best bet